-Container Size and Design Specification Inspection requirement Portable containers (including drums, totes, and intermodal bulk Visually inspect monthly for signs of deterioration, discharges or accumulation containers (IBC)) of oil inside diked areas 55 to 1,100 gallons with sized secondary containment Visually inspect monthly for signs of deterioration, discharges or accumulation 1,101 to 5,000 gallons with sized secondary containment and a of oil inside diked areas plus any annual inspection elements per industry means of leak detection a inspection standards 1,101 to 5,000 gallons with sized secondary containment and no Visually inspect monthly for signs of deterioration, discharges or accumulation method of leak detection a of oil inside diked areas, plus any annual inspection elements and other specific integrity tests that may be required per industry inspection standards a Examples of leak detection include, but are not limited to, double-walled tanks and elevated containers where a leak can be visually identified.
+Container Size and Design Specification Inspection requirement Portable containers (including drums, totes, and intermodal bulk Visually inspect monthly for signs of deterioration, discharges or accumulation containers (IBC)) of oil inside diked areas 55 to 1,100 gallons with sized secondary containment Visually inspect monthly for signs of deterioration, discharges or accumulation 1,101 to 5,000 gallons with sized secondary containment and a of oil inside diked areas plus any annual inspection elements per industry means of leak detection ^a inspection standards 1,101 to 5,000 gallons with sized secondary containment and no Visually inspect monthly for signs of deterioration, discharges or accumulation method of leak detection ^a of oil inside diked areas, plus any annual inspection elements and other specific integrity tests that may be required per industry inspection standards schedule in accordance with a recognized container inspection standard based on the minimum requirements in the following table.

-Inspections and/or Testing §112.7(e) - continued
+^a Examples of leak detection include, but are not limited to, double-walled tanks and elevated containers where a leak can be visually identified.

-Inspections, tests, and records are conducted in accordance with written procedures developed for the facility.
-Records of inspections and tests kept under usual and customary business practices will suffice for purposes of this paragraph. [§112.7(e)] A record of the inspections and tests are kept at the facility or with the SPCC Plan for a period of three years. [§112.7(e)] [See Table 7: Inspection Log and Schedule on page 15] For this facility, records of inspections and tests are kept in the following location: Inspections and tests are signed by the appropriate supervisor or inspector. [§112.7(e)] Personnel, training, and discharge prevention procedures §112.7(f) At least once a year, oil-handling personnel are trained in the operation and maintenance of equipment to prevent discharges ; discharge procedure protocols; applicable pollution control laws, rules, and regulations; general facility operations; and, the contents of the facility SPCC Plan. [§112.7(f)] Training is conducted every months.
+Insp ections and/or Testing §112.7(e) - continued Inspections, tests, and records are conducted in accordance with written procedures developed for the facility.
+Records of inspections and tests kept under usual and customary business practices will suffice for purposes of this paragraph. [§112.7(e)] A record of the inspections and tests are kept at the facility or with the SPCC Plan for a period of three years. [§112.7(e)] [See Table 7: Inspection Log and Schedule on page 15] For this facility, records of inspections and tests are kept in the following location: Inspections and tests are signed by the appropriate supervisor or inspector. [§112.7(e)] Per sonnel, training, and discharge prevention procedures §112.7(f) At least once a year, oil-handling personnel are trained in the operation and maintenance of equipment to prevent discharges ; discharge procedure protocols; applicable pollution control laws, rules, and regulations; general facility operations; and, the contents of the facility SPCC Plan. [§112.7(f)] Training is conducted every months.
 Training records are stored in the following location: The person who reports to facility management and is designated and accountable for discharge prevention at this facility is named below. [§112.7(f)] Name/title: Contact Information: Discharge prevention briefings are conducted for oil-handling personnel annually to assure adequate understanding of the SPCC Plan for that facility.
 Such briefings highlight and describe past reportable discharges or failures, malfunctioning components, and any recently developed precautionary measures. [§112.7(f)] [See Table 8: Oil-handling Personnel Training and Briefing Log on page 16]